Benefits of Student Chapters

 CA-NV AWWA provides an opportunity for student chapters to be recognized at the spring and fall conference for their accomplishments.
 Participate in the certificate of recognition program to distinguish your chapter’s hard work and add something noteworthy to the student's record for career building.
 The Section will recognize your Chapter at both the fall and spring conference.

 CA-NV AWWA will promote student chapters by posting information on the CA-NV AWWA website and creating links back to chapter websites.
-Send chapter Web links to Communications Coordinator Sara Baxter for inclusion on the CA-NV AWWA Web page.
+Send chapter Web links to Communications Coordinator Daniela Toro for inclusion on the CA-NV AWWA Web page.

 For more information about chapters contact Armando Apodaca, Membership Engagement Manager.